Gex (video game): Reception

 Gameplay was deemed unique by many critics, who praised its integration of Gex's abilities as a gecko.
 Lee called Gex's gameplay mechanics "the icing on the cake" as well as praising the inclusion of game secrets.
-Gilde aimed particular praise towards Gex's ability to climb surfaces, saying that players could "get into the groove" of using the skill despite stating that it was initially frustrating trying to guess which walls were and were not climbable.
+GamePro aimed particular praise towards Gex's ability to climb surfaces, saying that players could "get into the groove" of using the skill despite stating that it was initially frustrating trying to guess which walls were and were not climbable.
 A reviewer for Next Generation contested that Gex's wall climbing ability was "not completely unique" but that it nonetheless added an interesting dimension to the gameplay.
 Storm advised that the game controlled the best when playing using the 3DO's Goldstar controller.

 Gould's in-game voiceover for Gex was highly praised.
-Gilde stated that it never became obnoxious due to the wide range of different one-liners present in-game.
+GamePro stated that it never became obnoxious due to the wide range of different one-liners present in-game.
 Storm called Gex's voice "the first time a game character has ever been given voice and personality that has actually turned out to be cool" and stated that the many written phrases suited his character.
 Skid felt that the vocals added to the game's enjoyability, while Rox wrote that they were mostly "hilarious... when you can hear them over the music and sound effects."
-In reviewing the PC version for PC Powerplay, David Wildgoose wrote that Gex's "American slacker voice" would be viewed by players as either "cool or grating", although he admitted to personally not minding it.
+In reviewing the PC version for PC PowerPlay, David Wildgoose wrote that Gex's "American slacker voice" would be viewed by players as either "cool or grating", although he admitted to personally not minding it.
 Lee praised the game's music, calling it "high quality."